jnordberg/wintersmith/README.md

 }
 ```

-This content tree is provided in full to all plugins in turn when rendering.
+This content tree is provided in full to the views when rendering.
 This gives you a lot of flexibility when writing plugins, you could for example write a plugin that generates a mosaic using images located in a specific directory.

 Wintersmith comes with a default Page plugin that renders markdown content using templates.
 This plugin takes markdown (combined with some metadata, more on this later) compiles it and provides it to a template along with the content tree and some utility functions.